Observation of superradiant bursts in a cascaded quantum system: Abstract

 \section{Abstract}

-Dicke superradiance describes the collective decay dynamics of a fully inverted ensemble of two-level atoms.
-There, the atoms emit light in the form of a short, intense burst due to a spontaneous synchronization of the atomic dipoles.
-Typically, to observe this phenomenon, the atoms must be placed in close vicinity of each other.
-In contrast, here we experimentally observe superradiant burst dynamics with a one-dimensional ensemble of atoms that extends over thousands of optical wavelengths.
-This is enabled by coupling the atoms to a nanophotonic waveguide, which mediates long-range dipole-dipole interactions between the emitters.
-The burst occurs above a threshold atom number, and its peak power scales faster with the number of atoms than in the case of standard Dicke superradiance.
-Moreover, we study the coherence properties of the burst and observe a sharp transition between two regimes: in the first, the phase coherence between the atoms is seeded by the excitation laser.
-In the second, it is seeded by vacuum fluctuations.
-Our results shed light on the collective radiative dynamics of spatially extended ensembles of quantum emitters and may turn out useful for generating multi-photon Fock states as a resource for quantum technologies.
+Dicke superradiance describes the collective radiative decay of a fully inverted ensemble of two-level atoms.
+We experimentally investigate this effect for a chiral, i.e.,~direction-dependent light--matter coupling.
+Despite a fundamentally different interaction Hamiltonian which has a reduced symmetry compared to the standard Dicke case, we do observe a superradiant burst emission.
+The burst occurs above a threshold number of atoms, and its peak power scales faster with the number of atoms than in the case of free-space Dicke superradiance.
+We measure the first-order coherence of the burst emission and experimentally distinguish two regimes, one dominated by the coherence induced during the excitation process and the other governed by vacuum fluctuations.
+Our results shed light on the collective radiative dynamics of cascaded quantum many-body systems, i.e., a system in which each quantum emitter is only driven by light radiated by emitters that are further upstream in the cascade.
+Our findings may turn out useful for generating multi-photon Fock states as a resource for quantum technologies.

-\section{Introduction}
+\paragraph*{Introduction.}